 The methods and processes often found in this Area integrate with the Plan-Do-Check-Act construct outlined in 2.1.
 Use of Strategy Execution Team Charters, Gantt charts and other ways to demonstrate a systematic approach to execution of strategy are often described.
 Strategic Management Systems, which cause senior executives to actively review progress relative to strategic goals and make changes on a periodic basis, are often found in this Category.
 Additionally, how do you resource action plans - financial, human resources, and otherwise.
-Projected performance might consider new ventures; organizational acquisitions or mergers; new value creation; market entry and Maturity Example: An organization has a strategic plan that needs to be executed as an approach in this Category.
+Projected performance might consider new ventures; organizational acquisitions or mergers; new value creation; market entry and shifts; new legislative mandates, legal requirements, or industry standards; and significant anticipated innovations in services and technology

+Maturity Example: An organization has a strategic plan that needs to be executed as an approach in this Category.
 First, are the action items for each goal clear, with a person/team accountable?
 Second, is there a timeline with a specific activity, cost, etc.?
 Third, is the effort reviewed periodically - based on performance measures?
 Finally, how is the effort impacting other areas?